-Perhaps the best explanation I ever heard for watching one’s money was presented by a family called the “Breedens.”
+Perhaps the best explanation I ever heard for "cut-back budget living" was given by a family called the “Breeden's.”
 They had ten children, were strong Evangelical Christians, lived very simply in Maryland, and Sharon, the mom, home-schooled the entire group.
 When I asked Sharon about budgeting, she succinctly stated, “If you save it over here, you can spend it over there.”

 So too, we can do small things with great love.
-We can make small cuts here so we can tithe/save/give over there.
-Being The Frugal Catholic is a thought process enabling us to use His resources prudently and to His glory.
+We can make small cuts here to tithe/save/give over there.
+Being The Frugal Catholic is a thought process that enables us to use His resources prudently for His glory.

-Remember frugality teaches self-discipline; if you save it over here, you can spend it over there.
-Or in the words of Aesop’s Fables, “Save while you can, for you might not have a chance later.”
+Remember: frugality teaches self-discipline; if you save it over here, you can spend it there.
+Or, in the words of Aesop’s Fables, “Save while you can, for you might not have a chance later.”

 The Frugal Catholic: Learn to live on less to give and save more.